Abad Santos Avenue: Route

 Abad Santos Avenue begins at a split from Rizal Avenue just south of Hermosa Street near the San Jose Manggagawa de Manuguit Church and the Manila Chinese Cemetery at Tondo's border with Santa Cruz district.
-It runs south across the mostly residential area of Manuguit crossing Solis Street and the Philippine National Railways line at Antipolo Street.
+It runs south across the mostly residential area of Manuguit, crossing Solis Street and the Philippine National Railways line at Antipolo Street.
 The avenue then enters the Tayuman area and intersects with Yuseco Street (formerly Calle Tayabas), Tayuman Street (Calle Morga), and Quiricada Street.
 South of Bambang Street (Calle Trozo), Abad Santos traverses the Tutuban area that is home to Seng Guan Temple, Chiang Kai Shek College, the Philippine Cultural College, as well as General Hizon Elementary School and Gregorio del Pilar Elementary School.
-The road ends at the junction with Recto Avenue (Calle Azcarraga) close to the Divisoria shopping district.
+The road ends at the junction with Recto Avenue (Calle Azcarraga), close to the Divisoria shopping district.

 Abad Santos Avenue has a short extension into Binondo and Plaza San Lorenzo Ruíz south of Recto Avenue as Reina Regente Street.
-It is served by the Abad Santos station at Rizal Avenue.
+It is served by Abad Santos station at Rizal Avenue.

 Intersections

+Landmarks

+This from north (Rizal Avenue) to south (Recto Avenue):